 The burner is a gun-type, using a pressurized, sprayed fuel charge in conjunction with a ducted air source to produce the burner flames.
 An interchangeable, screw-in fuel nozzle will be used to produce the conically-shaped fuel charge from a pressurized fuel source.
-A pressurized air source controlled via a regulated sonic nozzle will supply the combustion air.
+A pressurized air source controlled via a regulated sonic orifice will supply the combustion air.
 The combustion air will be ducted through a cylindrical draft tube containing a series of diffusing vanes.
 There are several types of internal vanes used to diffuse the combustion air.
 The diffused combustion air will mix with the sprayed fuel charge in a bell-shaped combustion cone.
 The fuel/air charge will be ignited by a high-voltage spark plug positioned in the burner cone.
-Flame characteristics can be adjusted by varying the pressure of the regulated air into the sonic nozzle, and proper positioning of the fuel spray nozzle.
+Flame characteristics can be adjusted by varying the pressure of the regulated air into the sonic orifice.
 A schematic of the Sonic fire test burner is displayed in figure 7-S-2.